 A louder version of the rocket-like sound effect, apparently for a waterfall.

 A river sound effect, most likely for the "river" in the game.

 Aside from the game's vast collection of four semi-trucks, four unused vehicles can be found in Data/Cars/.

 A fully-functional model and textures for a Ford Explorer.
 Can be loaded onto the existing cars easily.
 This car is perhaps one of the strangest, as its files date back to June 2002 and it looks different compared to the other models present in the folder.
 Perhaps it was used to pitch the game, or a leftover from a different game (perhaps Remington Big Buck Trophy Hunt?) entirely.

 A fully-functional model and textures for a Toyota Celica.
 Can be loaded onto the existing cars easily.

 The model and textures for a Hummer H1 are present, but the materials file needs to be edited before the textures will appear in-game.

 Two identical sets of model and textures for a Nissan 350Z, both of which can be loaded onto existing cars easily.
 There also exists a menu preview for the Z350 (as it is called in the files), showing it with a yellow paint job instead of the grey textures present in-game.
-This car would later be recolored orange and included in Midnight Race Club: Supercharged! as Tornado.
+An orange version of this car is used in Midnight Race Club: Supercharged! as Tornado.

 The infamous Nightride level, which crashes the game when it tries to load, unsurprisingly has very few resources.
 The only resources it does have are: